UV1 Cancer Vaccine Description For 2022

 October 26, 2021 - Ultimovacs announced that UV1 would be investigated in a Phase II clinical trial with pembrolizumab in non-small cell lung cancer (NSCLC).
 The LUNGVAC trial will be a multi-center, randomized, open-label trial sponsored by Drammen Hospital, a leading oncology research center in Norway.
 The trial will enroll approximately 138 patients and be conducted at 8-10 clinical centers in Norway.

 October 21, 2021 - Ultimovacs ASA announced its universal cancer vaccine, UV1, combined with checkpoint inhibitors, has received Fast Track designation from the U.S. FDA to treat unresectable or metastatic melanoma as an add-on therapy to pembrolizumab or as an add-on therapy to ipilimumab.
-Ultimovacs is currently evaluating UV1 as an add-on therapy to ipilimumab and nivolumab as first-line treatment for unresectable or metastatic melanoma in a Phase II study named INITIUM.
+Ultimovacs is evaluating UV1 as an add-on therapy to ipilimumab and nivolumab as first-line treatment for unresectable or metastatic melanoma in a Phase II study named INITIUM.

 August 20, 2021 - The Company posted the 'Enabling the Immune System to Fight Cancer' presentation - Encouraging results from the Phase I clinical trial of UV1 combined with pembrolizumab in malignant melanoma.
-And announced its second-quarter 2021 results.
+And it announced its second-quarter 2021 results.

 May 11, 2021 - Ultimovacs ASA announced the publication in Frontiers in Immunology of its positive long-term Overall Survival data from the Phase I trial evaluating the Company's universal cancer vaccine, UV1, in combination with checkpoint inhibitor ipilimumab in patients with metastatic malignant melanoma.
 As published in the journal, in addition to the achievement of the primary endpoints of safety and tolerability, 50% of the patients were still alive at the data cut-off, supporting the combination of the Company's proprietary UV1 vaccine with ipilimumab, a CTLA-4 checkpoint inhibitor, and standard-of-care treatment, in this late-stage patient population.